himalachudel/FDSFE_HAcharya/HW7/README.md

 - Distraction: Fitting in too many variables and too many colors in a single graph

-- Unevenly spaced axes.
+- Ambiguity: Unevenly spaced axes.
 The voltage axis has 0.2 spacing and 0.1 spacing at equal distances.
 The same is the case for the Flowing Rate axis.

 - Ambiguity: The bar height exudes a false impression on viewers.
 2.9 V bar is 2-3 times